 Now 24 years old, Vanessa is attending a German university, working on a masters degree in statistics — in German.
 She’s very happy with her decision to learn the language and has never felt more connected to the love of her life.

 Learning a language for communication can be critical for some relationships.
 For others, a different motivating factor is at play.

-48-year-old Mary met the man who would become her husband, Terje, in the summer of 1991.
+In the summer of 1991, 48-year-old Mary met the man who would become her husband, Terje.
 She was in Jerusalem, beginning her studies to become a rabbi.
 He was there from Norway to work on part of his doctorate.
 And they were both studying Hebrew.
 They met, started talking and by the end of that year, they were engaged to be married.

 “It was important for me to learn Norwegian because it was a part of who he was,” Mary says.